henryavila/laravel-nova-multitenancy/README.md

 composer require henryavila/laravel-nova-multitenancy
 ```

-You can publish the config, view and migrations with:
+You can publish the config, view, migrations and translation with:

 ```bash
 php artisan vendor:publish --provider="HenryAvila\LaravelNovaMultitenancy\LaravelNovaMultitenancyServiceProvider"